|1.01||What is Hercules?|

 Classic IBM operating systems (OS/360, MVS 3.8, VM/370) are very light by today's standards and will run satisfactorily on a 300Mhz Pentium with as little as 32MB RAM.

 Anything more up-to-date, such as Linux/390 or OS/390, requires much more processing power.
 Hercules is CPU intensive, so you will want to use the fastest processor you can get.
 A 2GHz Pentium, preferably with hyperthreading, will probably provide acceptable performance for a light workload.
-If you can afford a multiprocessor system, so much the better.
+Recent 64-bit multiprocessor systems will provide better performance.
 Hercules makes extensive use of multi-threading to overlap I/O with CPU activity, and to dispatch multiple emulated CPU's in parallel.

 For the latest 64-bit operating systems such as zLinux and z/OS, be aware that there is a performance penalty when Hercules emulates z/Architecture on a 32-bit processor such as the Pentium.
 If you are serious about running 64-bit then you will probably want to build Hercules for a 64-bit processor such as Alpha (DEC/Compaq/HP), AMD64 (AMD Opteron, Athlon-64, Turion 64), IA64 (Intel Itanium 2), together with a 64-bit version of Linux, or PPC (Power Mac G5) with OS X.

-Hercules does not depend on the Pentium architecture.
-I've built and run it successfully on a 500 MHz Alpha 21164, and others have run it on SPARC and S/390 (!)
-Linux systems.
+Hercules does not depend on the x86 architecture.
+It has been built and run successfully on 500 MHz Alpha 21164, SPARC, and S/390 Linux.
 One guy has even run OS/360 under Hercules under Linux/390 under Hercules under Linux/390 under VM/ESA!
 The prize for the world's smallest mainframe probably goes to Ivan Warren, who claims to have run VM/370 under Hercules on an iPAQ 5450 handheld PDA.

 You should provide enough RAM to accommodate your S/390 real storage (main storage plus expanded storage) in addition to the normal requirements of your PC's operating system.
 For maximum throughput, you should set your main and expanded storage sizes high enough to eliminate S/390 paging.
 S/390 storage is allocated out of your PC's virtual storage.